Interested? Speak with our team.

 You are viewing our curated list of the most promising publicly advertised vacancies we’re aware of.
 They’re all high-impact opportunities at top organisations that are working on some of the world’s most pressing problems.
-These positions are all very demanding, but if you’re a good fit for one of them, it could be your best opportunity for impact.
+These positions are demanding, but if you’re a good fit for one of them, it could be your best opportunity for impact.

 Didn’t find anything?
-We update this list roughly once per month.
+We update this list roughly twice per month.
 Join our newsletter and get an email next time we update the list:

 The roles we list here are very demanding.
 If they seem out of reach right now, see our article on how to invest in yourself to maximise your impact in the long-term, or scroll down for more suggestions on how to find leads.

 Organisations we recommend

 - Google DeepMind is probably the largest and most advanced research group developing general machine intelligence.
 It includes a number of staff working on safety and ethics issues specifically.
 See current vacancies.
 Google Brain is another deep learning research project at Google.
 See current vacancies.